SelecTree: Tree Detail

 Growth Rate: 24 or More Inches per Year.

-Leaves Compound, Dark Green or Bronze, No Change, Evergreen.
+Leaves Compound, Dark Green, No Change, Evergreen.

 Persistent, Red or Black Berry, Very Small (Under 0.25 inches).